oneacik/mindoo/public/Meta Garden.md

 @enduml

 ```

+### of using data

+#### stories

+- As a meetup organizer, I want to find contacts for my speakers etc
+- As a presenter, I want to gather data for my presentation

+##### As a presenter, I want to gather data for my presentation

+1. Create a presentation
+2. Browse all Tables for any important informations
+3. Traverse any important informations for related stuff
+4. Write everything in presentation page
+5. Start structurizing presentation
+    1. Choose presentation style
+    1. Compare it using service blueprint layers:(presentation structure, slides, information, text said)
+6. ???
+7. profit

 ## Garden Consists of
 - **Large Tables** - Containing all possible information on given entity, usually containing all informations from different contexts